rasexx/auto-pdf-downloader/docs/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is under the MIT License.
+See the LICENSE file for more details.